John O'Callaghan (singer): Early life

 John O'Callaghan was born and raised in Phoenix, Arizona.
 He attended Arizona State University for two semesters before dropping out to join American rock band The Maine.
 Before turning to music, O'Callaghan played baseball.

 Career

 O'Callaghan began his career by auditioning for The Maine with no prior vocal experience.
-The group has released nine studio albums including You Are OK that reached number one on the Billboard Independent Albums chart.
+The group have released ten studio albums including You Are OK that reached number one on the Billboard Independent Albums chart.
 They were featured in various Punk Goes Pop compilation albums.
 The band won the "Power of Music Award" in 2017 and O'Callaghan spoke about winning the award stating, "For me, awards are never something you should think about unless it's directly impacting you as far as being voted by the people that dig what you do, but for me it's really special because you guys are acknowledging the people that make it all possible for us."